Can

 Dry ice and liquid nitrogen smoke machines both create

-are often difficult and expensive to get hold of for most people,
+can be tricky to get hold of for most people,

 hard to store, and the effect can now be easily created on demand